-The MADE Summer Open was established to bring attention and focus to professional artists in Wales, and Cardiff in particular through creating a winner as chosen by a jury of gallerists, curators and previous winners who will award a winner's prize of a solo show in MADE's gallery programme the following year.
+The MADE Summer Open was established to bring attention and focus to professional artists in Wales, and Cardiff in particular through creating a winner as chosen by a jury of gallerists, curators and previous winners who have award a winner's prize of a solo show in MADE's gallery programme the following year.
 This raises the bar in several ways; it announces a dedicated period of intention to produce a new body of work, within a curatorial framework of development through conversation towards a show.
 It focuses promotional energies and press into creating audience interest and engagement, as well as a stated element of investment to draw other funding support for the artist from public bodies and private sponsors.
 It has successfully helped to establish the careers of emerging artists such as Zena Blackwell and Lucia Jones, as well as creating attention and interest from the art viewing arena within Wales and beyond.
 It acknowledges that serious talent exists and can thrive outside London.

-This year’s exhibiting artists are:
+This year’s exhibiting artists were:

 Susan Adams, Carl Arroyo, Vaida Barzdaite, Jo Berry, Jason Gregory, Penny Hallas, Jacqueline Jones, Jason Rouse, Kate Shooter, Lewis Ryland, Ellie Young, Sue Watt.